-To directly test the sensitivity of language regions to longer temporal scales of social, contextual, and visual aspects of dialogue, we used inter-subject correlation (ISC) analysis (Hasson et al., 2004).
-The critical assumption was that the partially intelligible dialogues preserved many features of fully intelligible dialogues.
-The visual input was the same for all participants, but the auditory input was not: which character spoke in forward vs. backwards speech, in each video, was flipped for half of the participants.
-Thus, the reciprocal clips were exactly matched in the temporal structure of changing common ground, discourse roles of questions and answers, and the overall topic of conversation, as well as the visual features that distinguish dialogue, such as two puppets looking at each other and making contingent gestures and movements.
-The timecourses of left hemisphere language regions were compared across participants who heard the matched, versus reciprocal, audio stream along with each clip.
+A vector of the brain activity (magnitude) at each time point, within a predefined brain region or voxel. participants who heard the matched, versus reciprocal, audio stream along with each clip.
 If only the temporal structure of comprehensible language drove activation in language regions, then only participants who heard the same audio stream should show correlated activity.
 If the social and visual features of the clip also influenced activity in language regions, then all participants should show correlated activity to the same clip.
 This design cannot isolate which features (contextual, social, and/or visual) of the dialogues are driving the response.
 However, if language regions do not show correlated activity across the reciprocal versions of the same dialogue clip, then those regions' responses must not be sensitive to any of the features of dialogue that are preserved across the two versions.
 As a point of comparison, we also extracted individuals' responses in right homologues of language regions, ToM regions, and regions identified from Experimental Task 1 as responding to comprehensible dialogue.

-In summary, we used two novel fMRI tasks to probe the sensitivity of individually-defined lefthemisphere cortical language regions to distinctive features of multimodal dialogue in complementary ways.
-Regions that processes language independent of a dialogue context should respond equally strongly to comprehensible speech, and equally weakly to incomprehensible speech, whether presented as a monologue or dialogue (Experimental Task 1).
-Second, these regions should respond selectively to the comprehensible speech segments in a dialogue that alternates between forward and backwards speech, even within the frequent alternations of dialogue that render some utterances quite short (Experimental Task 2).
-Finally, the responses to these alternating dialogue stimuli should be driven only by the timing of the comprehensible speech segments, and not by any other features of the dialogue (Experimental Task 2).
+In summary, we used two novel functional magnetic resonance imaging (fMRI) tasks to probe the sensitivity of individually defined left-hemisphere cortical language regions to distinctive features of multimodal dialogue in complementary ways.
+Regions that process language independent of a dialogue context should respond equally strongly to comprehensible speech, and equally weakly to incomprehensible speech, whether presented as a monologue or dialogue (Experimental Task 1).
+Second, these regions should respond selectively to the comprehensible speech segments in a dialogue that alternates between forward and backward speech, even within the frequent alternations of dialogue that render some utterances quite short (Experimental Task 2).
+Finally, the responses to these alternating dialogue stimuli should be driven only by the timing of the comprehensible speech segments and not by any other features of the dialogue (Experimental Task 2).